savareyhano/hono-neon-vercel-starter/README.md

-# Hono Neon Vercel Starter
+# Bun Hono Neon Vercel Starter

 A starter template for building web applications using Hono, Neon (Serverless Postgres), Drizzle ORM, and Bun, ready for deployment on Vercel.
 Includes Google OAuth2 authentication.